Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 There are a couple of persistent options that you can set for the `props` script.
 These are currently "Boot stage", "Script colours" and "Fingerprints list check".
 The options are found under "Script settings" when running the `props` script.
 The settings menu can also be opened by using the -s option (use -h for details).

 ### Boot stage
 It's possible to move the execution of the boot script from the default post-fs-data to late_start service.
-This is required for the SafetyNet fix and custom props to work on some ROM/device combinations, and is also more reliable overall.
+Running the script in post-fs-data is required for the SafetyNet fix and custom props to work on some ROM/device combinations, and is also more reliable overall.
 If there are any kind of issues during boot, try changing the boot stage to late_start service instead.
 Just keep in mind that this might cause setting the build fingerprint to fail.

 ### Script colours
 This option will disable or enable colours for the `props` script.